Editor's note: This article is among our most popular, so we’ve updated it recently to keep things fresh.

 That’s why we’re going to look at some leadership behaviors that leave room for improvement — and ideas for how to turn them around.

 Bad leadership behavior 1: You fail to trust your team

 Being promoted to a leadership position will naturally change a person’s job.
 But too many leaders get swept up in the newfound power of the position.
 They end up losing sight of the hard work and qualities that got them there in the first place, and not fully appreciating these values in their employees.

 The best leaders are able to trust their employees, lean on them when necessary, and respect their opinions.
 Employees who feel their voice is heard while on the job are nearly five times more likely to feel empowered to perform their best work.
 This also highlights the importance of communication between the leader and the team.

 One thing decides the success or failure of a business, and that’s the financial bottom line.
-However, when leaders measure success solely on quantifiable results, they risk missing out on a lot of other things that can boost a business, even if the results are harder to track.
+However, when leaders measure success solely on quantifiable results, they risk missing out on a lot of other things that can boost a business.

 To avoid low engagement rates, regularly track engagement with one-on-one conversations and employee surveys.
 Follow up with those who feel disengaged.
 Also, be sure to provide opportunities for all team members to grow and expand their positions; employees who say their company provides equal opportunities are nearly four times more likely to say they are proud to work for their company.

 As a leader, processes and policies are a huge part of your strategy.
 All of these things help to set and achieve business goals.
 However, if there is one thing that’s certain when it comes to business forecasting, it’s that nothing is certain.